quentinb69/go-forward-auth/README.md

   - return 302 if valid JWT (means you logged-out succesfully)

-To log-in, credentials are supplied via Header "Auth-Form" (POST is not forwarded to middlewares by Traefik)
+To log-in, credentials are supplied via Header "Auth-Form" (POST is not forwarded to middlewares by Traefik) GFA check if the website is allowed for the user (cf. configuration file and Aud in JWT)

 ## WIP
 - ~~jwt instead of cookie and session~~